Clark v. Martinez: Decision

-The majority's unanchored interpretation ignores another indication that the Attorney General's detention discretion was not limited to this truncated period.
-Section 1231(a)(6) permits continued detention not only of removable aliens but also of inadmissible aliens, for instance those stopped at the border before entry.
-Congress provides for detention of both categories within the same statutory grant of authority.
 Accepting the majority's interpretation, then, there are two possibilities, neither of which is sustainable.
 On the one hand, it may be that the majority's rule applies to both categories of aliens, in which case we are asked to assume that Congress intended to restrict the discretion it could confer upon the Attorney General so that all inadmissible aliens must be allowed into our community within six months.
 On the other hand, the majority's logic might be that inadmissible and removable aliens can be treated differently.
 Yet it is not a plausible construction of § 1231(a)(6) to imply a time limit as to one class but not to another.
 The text does not admit of this possibility.
 As a result, it is difficult to see why "[a]liens who have not yet gained initial admission to this country would present a very different question.

+This led to confusion in the lower courts.
+Scalia's response to the dissent follows:

+Despite the dissent's repeated claims that §1231(a)(6) could not be given a different reading for inadmissible aliens, see Zadvydas, supra, at 710, 716-717 (opinion of Kennedy, J.), the Court refused to decide that question—the question we answer today.
+It is indeed different from the question decided in Zadvydas, but because the statutory text provides for no distinctions between admitted and nonadmitted aliens, we find that it results in the same answer.

 Kennedy's objection—that Zadvydas might be read to overturn prior cases and Constitutionally forbid the indefinite detention of aliens seeking "initial admission to this country"—was the question presented in Clark v.
-Martinez.
+Martinez:

+For this Court to sanction indefinite detention in the face of Zadvydas would establish within our jurisprudence, beyond the power of Congress to remedy, the dangerous principle that judges can give the same statutory text different meanings in different cases.

 Clark v.
 Martinez also poses the controversial question of where aliens physically are while their status is being determined.